torsday/notebook/internet/ldap.md

 LDAP rarely defines any ordering: The server may return the values of an attribute, the attributes in an entry, and the entries found by a search operation in any order.
 This follows from the formal definitions - an entry is defined as a set of attributes, and an attribute is a set of values, and sets need not be ordered.

+## Query

+Example Query

+`"CN=Dev-India,OU=Distribution Groups,DC=gp,DC=gl,DC=google,DC=com"`

+These are all parts of the X.500 Directory Specification, which defines nodes in a LDAP directory.

+You can also read up on LDAP data Interchange Format (LDIF), which is an alternate format.

+You read it from right to left, the right-most component is the root of the tree, and the left most component is the node (or leaf) you want to reach.

+Each `=` pair is a search criteria.

+In effect the example query is:

+From the `com` Domain Component, find the `google` Domain Component, and then inside it the `gl` Domain Component and then inside it the `gp` Domain Component.

+In the `gp` Domain Component, find the Organizational Unit called `Distribution Groups` and then find the the object that has a common name of `Dev-India`.

 ## Operations

 ### Add